IlIllII/place_script/README.md

 ## Notes

+### Coordinate sytem

 r/place uses a coordinate system that is familiar to anyone who has worked with computer graphics before but not intuitive to everyone else.
 Basically, the y axis is flipped, so the top left corner of the canvas is at (0,0) and the bottom right corner is at (width, height), meaning larger y coordinates are closer to the bottom of the canvas than smaller ones.

 Since I have not adjusted for this in the script, this means that your image will be drawn upside down.
 To have it displayed right-side up, you must flip the y axis of your image before you start running the script.
 This should be easy to accomplish in any image editor.
 Importantly, you must reflect the image and not simply rotate it 180 degrees if your image is not symmetrical about the y axis.

+Additionally, r/place is broken up into several canvases.
+The x and y coordinates you provide the script are relative to the canvas being drawn to, meaning if you want to place your drawing on the second canvas (the top right quadrant), you will use local coordinates instead of global coordinates.
+So, coordinate x = 1 is actually in the middle of r/place, but that the start of the second canvas.

 ### RGB values